Cenaras/demanded/README.md

 # Demanded points-to analysis
 An implementation of various points-to analysis solvers using a simple 4-statement language.
-Programs are generated randomly using the ProgramGenerator, and constraints are generated and solved based on the different solver implementations.
+Programs are generated randomly using the `ProgramGenerator`, and constraints are generated and solved based on the different solver implementations.
-The Exhaustive Solver acts as an oracle, reporting the entire points-to set for all constraint variables in the program.
+The `Exhaustive Solver` acts as an oracle, reporting the entire points-to set for all constraint variables in the program.

 Current implementations are rather naive as they serve as a sanity check for the demanded analyses.